 Mypoochface helps pet lovers memorialize their legacy with a token of that respect.
 For more information visit mypoochface.com.

 Portraits from My Pooch Face make a wonderful gift, and now these keepsakes do even more.
 For a limited time, My Pooch Face will donate 10% of the cost of your pet portrait to programs that support animal shelters through GreaterGood.org.
 It’s a wonderful way to honor your pet.
-It’s also just in time for Mother’s Day, if you know a proud pet mama!
+It’s also just in time to arrange a meaningful custom gift for Father’s Day!

 Just use the special promotion code “GreaterGood” during checkout when you complete your purchase at MyPoochFace.com.
 Shelter pets will thank you!

 Editor’s note: This blog post is sponsored by Mypoochface.
 Mypoochface creates and sells handpainted portraits of beloved family pets based on the customer’s photo.
 Learn more at MyPoochFace.com.